Relieving engorged breasts

 What I would suggest is that you look at the videos relating to reverse pressure softening and hand expression technique, so that you can really practice with these things, and if you find yourself in this situation you will very easily be able to rectify that.

-Secondly it’s really important that you have the best latch at the breast so that your baby is able to drain that breast as well as possible, and offer both breasts as each feed.
+Secondly, it’s really important that you have the best latch at the breast so that your baby is able to drain that breast as well as possible and offer both breasts at each feed.
 Let your baby feed for as long and as often as he wants.
 When you feel that he has drained the breast as well as he is going to do, then offer the other side and watch his feeding cues.
 Bring your baby to the breast as frequently as is needed throughout the night and the day, to keep your breasts as soft as possible.

 Thirdly, it’s important that you use a combination of warmth and cold.
 Now first of all, between feeds, a cold compress – that can be a bag of frozen peas if you want, wrapped in a thin dish towel, placed on your breast for maybe 15 minutes.
 That will help to relieve any congestion that’s going on.
 Then you need warmth, maybe five minutes just before latching your baby, so a bath, a shower, a warm compress on the breast, and massage – that will help to get the milk flowing.

 So think about for engorgement: a combination of warmth and cold, and this combination is quite a powerful tool.